adabru/sciter-starter/Readme.md

 cp ~/.sciter/sciter-starter.sh ~/bin
 ```

+## IDE

+The template works without any IDE, i.e. just with a text editor.
+Though, for debugging, code hints and "go to definition" IDE settings are needed.
+You can specify an IDE during template initialization, but currently only vscode is supported.

 ## About

 A more complete templating repository can be found on: <https://github.com/ramon-mendes/SciterBootstrap> .
 Please use that if it suits your needs.
 This tool is meant to be used on Linux to create a project-template that uses the [sciter-sdk](https://sciter.com) and can be compiled for windows (via mingw) and linux.

-This tool depends on python, meson, mingw and curl.
+This tool depends on python, tup, mingw, curl, wget, git.